 Travel Begins at 40 editor Mark Bibby Jackson has a chat with Tim Geisler, CEO of Nautilus Sailing on how to learn to sail around the world.

 Born in Morocco, educated in Spain, California and Costa Rica, by the age of 25 Tim Geisler had visited more than 60 countries.
-After teaching in Los Angeles, and falling in love with sailing, he decided with his wife to set up Nautilus Sailing to help people learn how to sail a boat, while enjoying a huge amount of fun in the process.
+After teaching in Los Angeles, and falling in love with sailing, he decided with his wife to set up Nautilus Sailing to help people learn how to sail a boat and live aboard, while enjoying a huge amount of fun in the process.

 Why would someone wish to join one of your courses?

 The adventure travel industry has exploded in the last decade as people forsake traditional resort stays for more unique and exciting holidays.
 Sailing is undergoing a fantastic identity change, as more and more people buy sailboats and set off to explore the world.
 In the last decade we have seen the popularity of sailing video blogs on YouTube explode in popularity – channels like Sailing La Vagabonde, Gone with the Wynns, SV Delos and Sailing Zatara.
 This has been great for the sailing industry as people become more aware of what an incredible platform for exploration and adventure a sailboat can be.